-Reviews of children with SEN support are held each term as part of the parent/teacher meetings, and led by the class teacher.
+Reviews of children with SEN support are held each term as paart of the Termly Learning COnversations and led by the class teacher.
 They provide an opportunity for parents to share their concerns and, together with the child and teacher, agree aspirations for the pupil.
-Where necessary the SENCo or Head may attend these meetings, or additional meetings may be set up.
+Where necessary the SENCo or Head may attend these meetings, or an additional meeting may be set up.